Kanegraffiti/LessonPlans/Basic Science Main/Weeks1-8_Basic_Science_Lesson_Plan_JSS1-3.md

 - When reading family charts, note that **dominant traits do not disappear**; they may skip appearing if paired with another dominant gene but can reappear in later generations.
 - Observe members of your family and record which traits are dominant or recessive to practise explaining inheritance in real life.

+- Create a study box in your notebook for **Dominant traits** with clear definitions, labelled sketches, and two everyday examples so you can explain it without looking at the textbook.
+- Add a short checklist that reminds you how to apply **Dominant traits** in class activities, projects, or safety routines, noting common mistakes to avoid.

 ### Assignment

 Draw two Punnett squares to show how dominant and recessive traits are inherited for dimples (D) and no dimples (d).
 Explain the outcome of each cross.